-When Schultheiss was promoted to Major and deployed to Iraq, Charlie Company Cadets enjoyed the technical and tactical expertise and experience of Major Scott Nos and Sergeant First Class Richard Carlson.
-Carlson was the first Non-Commissioned Officer to assist full-time at Maranatha, and helped the Cadets achieve their first “1st Place” Ranger Challenge victory.
+When Schultheiss was promoted to Major and deployed to Iraq, Charlie Company cadets enjoyed the technical and tactical expertise and experience of Major Scott Nos and Sergeant First Class Richard Carlson.
+Carlson was the first non-commissioned Officer to assist full-time at Maranatha, and helped the cadets achieve their first “First Place” Ranger Challenge victory in 2009.

 The program has been blessed to have additional full time cadre members develop the program over the years.
 SFC Benintende has left a lasting legacy on the university with his larger-than-life personality and dedication to the ROTC and Athletic departments.
 He brought a wealth of knowledge to the program, along with a passion to teach and mentor the Army’s future leaders.
 He was heavily involved in the ROTC program, as well as Maranatha’s football program.
 Captain Jon Degreeff is the current Assistant Professor of Military Science, and brings a high level of expertise, experience, and intellect to the program.
 He has already helped guide the 2016 and 2017 Ranger Challenge team to two more first place victories.